 The reliability of the results obtained in the evaluation of the Beck Depression Test was with a Chronbach's alpha of .90 (excellent reliability).

-As for the results obtained from the evaluation of depression using the Beck test, 7 participants (70%) did not show any level of depression, while the other 30% showed some degree of depression (see table 4).
+As for the results obtained from the assessment of depression using the Beck test, 7 participants (70%) did not show any level of depression, while the other 30% showed severe depression (see table 4).